 - When you think of this product type, what brands come to your mind?

 - Which value proposition statement resonates with you the most?

 - What adjectives would you use to describe X, if it had a personality?

 - How did you find us?

-Why it’s useful: Discover if customers think of your brand or that of your competitors when they want to purchase a product in your category.
+Why it’s useful: Find out if it's your brand or your competitor that comes of your customers' mind when they want to purchase a product in your category.